 Based on the need for a school in the area, PIO established an outreach center in the area in 2005.
 PIO is holding classes at Borey Keila twice a day for 350 kids.
 Students are provided school materials and served a lunch.
 There is also access to purified water on site.
 As more residents move into the area PIO has tried to keep pace with the demand for more classroom space.
 The area is densely populated and extra space is hard to obtain.
 We are improving the conditions at Borey Keila to build it into a strong community center, similar to what PIO has done with the Stung Mean Chey School.

 Borei Santipheap II is a newly developed area on the outskirts of the city that is the settlement area for many of the people who lived in the riverside slum in the center of the city.
 The city needed the land for development and relocated the residents to Borei Santipheap II.
 The area is located far from the city center and lacks a proper education facility.
 Furthermore the area is so far from the city center that residents can no longer rely on scavenging for their livelihood.

 The community committee in Borei Santipheap II made a formal request to PIO to open an educational facility.
-PIO agreed to this request and opened a center with 4 classes and one library.
+PIO agreed to this request and opened a center with 4 classes and one library in 2007.
 Almost immediately our classes were full and there was the need to expand.
 Funding was secured in 2011 to build a second and 3rd floor.
 This was started in Dec 2011 and has just recently been completed.